mrtnrdl/SWEC-16-Notes/workingtogetheronahugecodebase.md

 - sometimes review is like an fyi
 - everybody can review
 - looks good to me + owners approval = merge
--
+- each team is responsible for the quality of it's work -

 ### Misc